-- On the computer's network setting screen, select the SSID checked in step 4 in Steps on the camera (1). - For the password, enter the password checked in step 4 in Steps on the camera (1). - If a Wi-Fi connection cannot be established, set [Security] on the camera to [WPA2] (2).
+- On the computer's network setting screen, select the SSID checked in step 4 in Steps on the camera (1). - For the password, enter the password checked in step 4 in Steps on the camera (1).

+Steps on the camera (2)

-The following message is displayed. " represents the last six digits of the MAC address of the camera to be connected.
+The following message is displayed. "" represents the last six digits of the MAC address of the camera to be connected.